Macinto5h/macinto5h.github.io/src/about/index.md

 ---
-layout: default.pug
+layout: default.njk

-title: About Me
+pageTitle: About Me
-description: Hi, my name is Mac.
+pageDescription: Hi, my name is Mac.
 I have been in software development professionally for a little over three years now.
 I specialize in full stack web application development using TypeScript, Java, and Groovy.
 ---

 # About Me

-Hi, my name is Macallan Camara, but you can call me Mac if you would like.
+Hi, my name is Mac.

-I have been a software developer for the past three years.
+I have been a professional software developer for the past four years.
-I specialize in full stack web application development using TypeScript, Java, and Groovy.
+I specialize in full stack web application development particularly with the Spring and Angular frameworks.

 Sometimes I will build websites like this one in my spare time.
-Other times I will work on a side project unrelated to my day to day tech stack.
+Or I might pick up working on a project unrelated to anything I have done before.

 When I'm away from the screen, you can usually find me doing the following:
-- hanging out with my wife, cats and bunnies. 👫🐈🐈🐈🐇
+- Hanging out with my wife, cats and bunny.
-- improving my chess game ♔
+- Improving my chess game.
-- strumming the ukulele ♪
+- Strumming the Kalimba.
-- playing video games 🎮
+- Playing video games.
-- or enjoying the great outdoors 🏕️
+- Or enjoying the great outdoors (especially national parks).